[Fukushima] Visit Iitate Village, a Beautiful Japanese Village! The roadside station "Madaikan" has also opened!

 It's incredibly popular.

-By the way, have you ever wondered what this "madei" means?
+By the way, aren't you curious about what this "madei" means?

-Even before the earthquake, Iitate Village had upheld the spirit of "madei," a "madei life" with nuances common to eco-living and slow living, as the basic philosophy for village development, and this is why it was chosen as the name of this roadside station.
+Even before the earthquake, Iitate Village had adopted this "madei" spirit, a "madei life" with nuances common to eco-life and slow life, as the basic philosophy for village development, which is why it became the name of this roadside station.

-The interior of the building makes use of the texture of wood, and in addition to the impressive hall with a high ceiling, there is also a direct sales corner for agricultural products and a snack corner.
-There is also a convenience store attached, which is convenient.
+interior, which makes the most of the texture of wood, features an impressive hall with high ceilings, as well as a direct sales corner for agricultural products and a snack corner.
+The convenience store on-site is also a plus.

-Of course, you can use it as a place to check road information or take a break during your drive.
+Of course, you can also use it to check road information or as a rest stop during your drive.

-Along the top of the wall in the shop, where Fukushima products are lined up on both sides, are rows of photos of the smiling faces of the people of Iitate Village.
-In addition to food and miscellaneous goods, there is also a corner for local sake.
+The upper part of the wall in the shop area, where Fukushima products are displayed on both sides, is lined with wonderful photos of smiling faces from the people of Iitate Village.
+In addition to food and miscellaneous goods, there is also a section for local sake.

-There are still only a few products from Iitate Village, but there are some that make perfect souvenirs, so take your time to look around.
+There are still few products from Iitate Village, but there are some perfect souvenirs, so please take your time and look around.

 For example, there are goods featuring Iitane-chan, the village's official mascot, which was born in April this year.
 Items like clear files are quite rare

-Pumpkin buns have a simple taste and can be used as a snack.
+Pumpkin buns have a simple flavor and can be enjoyed as a light snack.

 We also recommend jam and fragrant tea made with Natsuhaze, which has a beautiful deep reddish-purple color and a sweet and sour flavor.
 Natsuhaze is said to be rich in anthocyanins, which are good for the eyes